AAMC Professional Development Opportunities

-The Office of Faculty Diversity and Development (FDD) and the Office of Women’s Careers (OWC) support the attendance of minority and women faculty members to several national professional development conferences sponsored by the AAMC.
-For additional information regarding travel-related support or assistance in the application process, please email email@example.com.
-Here are descriptions of the conferences supported by FDD and OWC.
+The Office of Faculty Diversity & Development (FDD) and the Office of Women’s Careers (OWC) support the attendance of minority and women faculty members to several national professional development conferences sponsored by the AAMC.
+For more information regarding travel-related support or assistance in the application process, please email.
+UTSWFacultyDiversityandDevelopment@UTSouthwestern.edu

-This 3½-day seminar is designed for women at the assistant professor level.
-The seminar is for physicians and scientists holding medical school appointments and in the early stages of leadership positions within their discipline, department, or institution.
+This 3½-day seminar, designed for women at the level of Assistant Professor, is for physicians and scientists holding UT Southwestern Medical School appointments and in the early stages of leadership positions within their discipline, department, or institution.
 The program covers leadership topics and provides skills related to academic medicine career building and strategic thinking about career development.

-Attendees will develop their professional network through small-group career mapping sessions.
+Attendees develop their professional network through small-group career mapping sessions.
 CME credit is available for eligible participants.
-The conference is held annually in July.
+The seminar is held every July.

 Many leaders in academic medicine and science have impeccable clinical and scientific training.
 Typically, they have demonstrated a high level of competence in their areas of expertise.
 However, most of these leaders have no specific training in personnel management, legal issues in higher education, communications (both interpersonal and inter-organizational) in the clinical environment, and financial management.